 This is was one of our favorite places in Taiwan.
 Hualien on the eastern coast of Taiwan is home to Taroko National Park, one of nine national parks in Taiwan.
 Covering an area of over 92,000 hectares, it features many natural wonders like mountains, gorges, rivers, and cliffs.
 Many local Taiwanese feel that the eastern half of Taiwan is the country’s most beautiful, and Taroko Gorge has a lot to do with that.

-There are three ways to explore Taroko Gorge – by guided tour (which is what we did), by rental car, or by public bus.
-I explain in detail the differences, advantages and disadvantages for each in my post about Taroko National Park.
+There are three ways to explore Taroko Gorge – by guided tour (which is what we did), private car charter or public bus.
+I explain in detail the differences, advantages and disadvantages for each in my article about Taroko National Park.

 HUALIEN TRAVEL GUIDE: You can refer to our detailed travel guide to Hualien to help you plan this leg of your trip.